Review of Qkids – a platform where you can teach English online

 What are the hours Qkids teachers have to work?

-The minimum time commitment is 6 hours/week.
-This is shorter than most part-time retail jobs where the minimum is 8 or 12 hours/week!
+There is no minimum time commitment per week unlike most part-time retail jobs where the minimum is 8 or 12 hours/week!

 It gets better.